Synapse celebrated the inaugural winners of its new Innovation Awards, at the Innovation Celebration held on the UPEI campus on September 25, 2020.

-Dr. Regis Duffy has been awarded the Distinguished Innovator Award in recognition of his lifetime of achievement including roles as the first dean of science for the University, the founder and president of Diagnostic Chemicals Limited, and first chairman of the PEI BioAlliance.
+Dr. Regis Duffy was awarded the Distinguished Innovator Award in recognition of his lifetime of achievement including roles as the first dean of science for the University, the founder and president of Diagnostic Chemicals Limited, and first chairman of the PEI BioAlliance.

 UPEI alumnus Mohammed Moin received the Inspiring Young Innovator Award in recognition of his achievements as the co-founder and CEO of Somru BioScience Inc. and his prior work with science-based technology companies Accreon and MAXIMUS Canada.